 October 4, 2011

 The following post was written by LIFE+DOG magazine contributor Kate Smargiasso in July, 2011, following a two-month journey of recovery after rescuing Olivia from the streets of Houston.
-The Honest Kitchen sponsored part of her recovery by sending Zeal, Invigor (an immunity supplement) and Sparkle (skin & coat supplement)
+The Honest Kitchen sponsored part of her recovery by sending Zeal and supplements.

 “It has been over two joyous months now since we’ve had Miss Olivia in our lives.
 What a fun, HAPPY and super excited girl she is.
 It’s so good to see this girl run around and enjoy life as compared to the state she was in when we rescued her.
 From literally not having any hair and missing a layer of skin in many areas, to a blonde bombshell…what an amazing daily transformation we have witnessed.
 I was so excited when I saw her white tipped tail grow in – love those!